 We suggest you make a speed/RPM chart in order to obtain the most economical operation.
 Operate the boat at various speeds while monitoring the fuel consumption.
-Determine the amount of operating time remaining when the fuel gauge drops into the red band.
+Determine the amount of operating time remaining when the fuel gauge has only one bar remaining on the display.
 Make a log of this type of information, and have it available when using your boat.
 Other statistics you may want to determine could include the following: